Skip to main content

 Innovative engineering made in Germany, whose principle is the measurement of absolute sound velocity in the ongoing process.
 A method that we have perfected into a highly precise and exceptionally user-friendly sensor technology.

 Typical applications besides concentration and density measurement are phase detection or the monitoring of complex reactions such as polymerization and crystallization.
-Our LiquiSonic® Measurement and analysis systems Ensure optimal product quality, highest plant safety, or reduce costs through efficient resource management in various industries, such as the chemical and pharmaceutical industry, steel industry, food technology, mechanical and plant engineering, automotive technology, and others.
+Our LiquiSonic® Measurement and analysis systems ensure optimal product quality, highest plant safety, or reduce costs through efficient resource management in various industries, such as chemical and pharmaceutical industry, steel industry, food technology, mechanical and plant engineering, automotive engineering, and others.

 We want you to fully exploit the potential of your production facilities at all times.
-Systems from SensoTech provide highly accurate measurement results even under difficult process conditions, precise and reproducible.
-And this inline and without safety-critical sampling, immediately available for your automation system.
-All system parameters can also be adjusted with powerful configuration tools so that you can react to changes immediately and easily.
+Systems from SensoTech provide highly accurate measurement results even under difficult process conditions, precisely and reproducibly.
+And this inline and without safety-critical sample extractions, immediately available for your automation system.
+All system parameters can also be adjusted with powerful configuration tools, so you can react to changes immediately and easily.

 To determine crystallization parameters and to control crystallization processes, sound velocity measurement is used.
-This measurement method can determine the nucleation and saturation point and thus the metastable zone.
-In the process, during crystallization, the difference to saturation (degree of saturation), the degree of supersaturation, or the crystal content can be measured and used as a control variable for targeted influence on crystallization.
+This measuring method can determine the nucleation and saturation point and thus the metastable region.
+During the crystallization process, the difference to saturation (degree of saturation), the degree of supersaturation, or the crystal content can be measured and derived as a control variable for targeted influence on the crystallization.

 If the suspension is then heated, the crystals dissolve again.
 When the saturation temperature is reached, all crystals are finally dissolved.
 The saturation temperature is usually higher than the nucleation temperature.

-The supersaturated area between the saturation temperature and the nucleation temperature is called the metastable area.
+The supersaturated range between the saturation temperature and the nucleation temperature is referred to as the metastable range.
 By using LiquiSonic® systems in crystallization processes, the following advantages arise for the user:

-- quick control of the desired inoculation time
+• quick targeting of the desired inoculation time

-- optimal adjustment of the desired product quality
+• optimal setting of the desired product quality

 processes

-Through continuous measurement of the sound velocity using LiquiSonic® measurement technology the crystallization processes can be monitored in both continuous and batch processes.
-In the event of disturbances or deviations from the ideal process flow, immediate action can be taken to achieve the desired product quality.
+Through the continuous measurement of sound velocity using LiquiSonic® measurement technology the crystallization processes can be monitored in both continuous and batch processes.
+In case of disturbances or deviations from the ideal process flow, immediate action can be taken to achieve the desired product quality.
 The following figure includes the evaluation of three different batch runs in terms of temperature, sound velocity, and standard deviation.

 In most cases, a preliminary investigation determines the characteristic process band, which leads to an optimal reaction course and thus to the desired properties of the final product.